-Now to cut quickly to the chase.Radicalization is in our times a burgeoning phenomenon.
+Radicalisation is in our times a burgeoning phenomenon.
 Yet we all know it did not happen suddenly.
-Those familiar with the motto of the London School of Economics, and many present here must be, a motto that was borrowed from the Roman historian Tacitus, would know the importance of 'root causes'.
-The exact words of Tacitus were: 'Felix qui potuit rerum cognoscere causas', meaning 'happy is the man who knows the causes of things'.
-The British political analyst and writer E H Carr, in his book 'What is History?' had stressed the importance of causation.
-For instance today, the world is grappling with the rising tide of the so-called 'Islamist caliphate'.
-The term 'Islamist' is advisedly used, because I would strongly argue its actions are not 'Islamic'-far from it-yet undeniably it is a socio-political phenomenon, that has used faith as a powerful tool as a part of its strategy, however distorted its interpretation.
-There is a tendency to attack the symptoms of the disease, rather than address the causes and adopt preventive measures.
-If one confines the fight to military methods, as one, particularly the West is wont to do, they will fight back, with ever greater skill and capability, as we see happening.
+Those familiar with the motto of the London School of Economics and Political Science, a motto that was borrowed from the Roman historian Tacitus, would know the importance of root causes.
+The exact words of Tacitus were: Felix, qui potuit rerum cognoscere causas, meaning "Happy is the man who knows the causes of things".
+The British political analyst and writer E H Carr, in his book What is History? had stressed the importance of causation.
+For instance, today the world is grappling with the rising tide of the so-called Islamist caliphate.
+The term Islamist is advisedly used, because I would strongly argue its actions are not Islamic - far from it - yet undeniably it is a socio-political phenomenon, that has used faith as a powerful tool as part of its strategy, however distorted its interpretation.
+There is a tendency to attack the symptoms of the disease rather than address the causes and adopt preventive measures.
+If one confines the fight to military methods, as one - particularly the West - is wont to do, they will fight back, with ever greater skill and capability, as we see happening.
 It is an incontrovertible axiom that violence begets violence.

 So back to causes of this phenomenon.
 What has brought it about?
 This is a mixture of history, politics, sociology, ideology and economics.
-Included among them is the Sykes-Picot Secret Agreement of 1916 whereby the imperial French and British powers divided up the Arab provinces of the Ottoman Caliphate between them, the Balfour Declaration of 1917 that created the Jewish State in the Arab heartland, the occupation of Palestine by Israel with no end to it in sight, the relentless predatory interventions of the West in the Middle East driven by the quest for, among other things, oil, the invasion of Iraq in 2003 that destroyed the Shia -Sunni equilibrium (afootnote here, when western forces rushed into Iraq where angels should have feared to tread I said at the UN, 'This war will not finish long, long after it is over!'), the misguided regime-changes in Iraq and Libya without adequate follow-up policy asto who should fill the vacuum, the Afghan turmoil or 'mushkila Afghani'
+Included among the causes were the Sykes-Picot Secret Agreement of 1916 whereby the imperial French and British powers divided up the Arab provinces of the Ottoman Caliphate between them; the Balfour Declaration of 1917 that created the Jewish State in the Arab heartland; the occupation of Palestine by Israel with no end to it in sight; the relentless predatory interventions of the West in the Middle East driven by the quest for, among other things, oil; the invasion of Iraq in 2003 that destroyed the Shia-Sunni equilibrium (when western forces rushed into Iraq where angels should have feared to tread, I said at the United

-beginning with the use of the Muhajeddin to drive the Soviets out and then NATO itself seeking to beat a retreat clearly opening the door for the militants' unimpeded advance, the terror perpetrated by the French 'pied noire' in Algeria-I refer you to Simone de Bouvoir's book 'Djamila Boupacha'-, the horrors of Abu Graib, the atavistic world -view of the Salafist Wahabism, the nihilistic fanaticism of Syed Qutb the intellectual father of the Muslim Brotherhood, the failure of the Arab Spring to generate democratic pluralism or economic uplift of the common man and the resultant disaffection in the Arab Street, and the marginalization of the ever growing numbers of youth socially and economically, not just in the region, but also where they have relocated as diaspora in the West driven by unrealized aspirations, as reflected in the life-style in the decrepid Parisian 'banlieux' inhabited by the indigent, unemployed North Africans.
+Nations (UN), "This war will not finish long, long after it is over!"); the misguided regime changes in Iraq and Libya without adequate follow-up policy as to who should fill the vacuum; the Afghan turmoil or mushkila Afghani beginning with the use of the Muhajeddin to drive the Soviets out and then the North Atlantic Treaty Organization (NATO) itself seeking to beat a retreat clearly opening the door for the militants' unimpeded advance; the terror perpetrated by the French Pieds-Noirs in Algeria (I refer you to Simone de Bouvoir's book Djamila Boupacha); the horrors of Abu Ghraib; the atavistic worldview of the Salafist Wahhabism; the nihilistic fanaticism of Syed Qutb - the intellectual father of the Muslim Brotherhood; the failure of the Arab Spring to generate democratic pluralism or economic uplift of the common man and the resultant disaffection in the Arab Street; and the marginalisation of the ever growing numbers of youth, socially and economically, not just in the region but also where they have relocated as diaspora in the West driven by unrealised aspirations as reflected in the lifestyle in the decrepit Parisian banlieues inhabited by the indigent, unemployed North Africans.